Abdullah97825/readings-analyzer/README.md

 The direction analyzer script analyzes the direction data to determine the best direction for each row.

 **This project and its results are part of a research project by Nada Saleh Ammoo.**
-**For more information about the research methodology and data, please contact: hi.cornr@gmail.com**
+**For more information about the research, methodology, and data, please contact: hi.cornr@gmail.com**

 ## Prerequisites to run the scripts